-In 2017, the Victorian Government passed the Climate Change Act (2017) that set out a clear policy framework and pathway to achieve net zero emissions by 2050.
-This target has since between brought forward to 2045.
-Since then the Victorian Government has committed to a range of additional targets including:
+In 2017, the Victorian Parliament passed a new Climate Change Act which set out a clear policy framework and a pathway to net zero emissions by 2050, a target which has since between brought forward to 2045.
+Following this, the Victorian Government has committed to a range of additional targets including:

 - 25 per cent renewable energy generation by 2020.
-This was achieved when Victoria generated more than 26 per cent of its energy from renewable sources in 2020 - 95 per cent of Victoria's electricity from renewable sources by 2035.
+This was achieved when Victoria generated more than 26 per cent of its energy from renewable sources in 2020, and - 95 per cent of Victoria's electricity from renewable sources by 2035.